nickjackolaisen/BusinessInitiaitive/_posts/sections/time value of money/2023-11-03-time_value_of_money_section.md

 FV = PV x (1 + i - inflation)^n

-where FV is future value; PV is present value; i is interest rate; inflation refers to annualized rate of general inflation; and n represents number of periods.
+- FV is future value
+- PV is present value
+- i is interest rate
+- Inflation refers to annualized rate of general inflation
+- n represents number of periods

 By accounting for inflation in our calculation of future values using this modified formula we can make sure that our future financial goals are achievable despite rising costs due to inflation.